The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 The Las Vegas Strip is a goldmine of experiential marketing examples and inspiration, but one hotel that stands out is the Bellagio.
 This luxury hotel offers incredible amenities in an opulent space, but one of its biggest draws is The Conservatory and Botanical Garden.

 Look up any “things to do in Las Vegas” list, and The Bellagio Conservatory is guaranteed to be a must-see.
-Each season, the hotel’s Horticulture and Engineering team transforms the 14,000-square-foot Botanical Garden into a themed showcase with larger-than-life displays of living plant material stimulating all five senses.
+Each season, the hotel’s Horticulture and Engineering team transforms the 14,000-square-foot Botanical Garden into a themed showcase with larger-than-life displays of living plant material, stimulating all five senses.

 The installations each follow a specific theme but revolve around sustainability and celebrating nature.
 The team also has a unique display each year to celebrate the Lunar New Year, known as the Chinese New Year.
 This brings unique, immersive cultural experiences to The Strip that are unlike anywhere else.
 And clearly, it works, as The Bellagio sees about 15,000 to 18,000 visitors a day.